fhildeb/lukso-node-guide/docs/guides/client-setup/firewall-settings.md

 # 6.1 Firewall Settings

 A tightly controlled firewall lets your node participate in peer-to-peer networks while blocking unsolicited traffic.
-Below are the mandatory ports for each supported blockchain client of the LUKSO network, followed by firewall commands to open their communication channels and check current their current status.
+This page lists the mandatory ports for each supported blockchain client of the LUKSO network, followed by firewall commands to open their communication channels and check current their current status.

 :::tip